It was October 1995, and the newborn genre Britpop was at its peak when Oasis released their second album: (What’s The Story) Morning Glory?

 The two bands fought in the charts and the media, each claiming the title of “best Britpop band” with every new release.
 Their signature sound was a catchy alternative rock coming from independent labels.
 Each band added its own style to Britpop.
 For Oasis, it was the lead singers’s Mancunian accents and their unmistakable, sharp singing style.

 In their second album Oasis softened the dark edges of Definitely, Maybe to add a depth of layers through their string arrangements.
 With the help of the London Symphony Orchestra, the listener appreciates the pop sounds and different instruments.
 The lyrics also feel more mature, climaxing in big choruses like in Don’t Look Back in Anger.
 The big choruses are where the record’s true power resides.
 Tracks like Whatever and Wonderwall have an irresistible sing-along power, which made them classics.

 “Whilst Definitely Maybe is about dreaming of being a pop star in a band, What’s the Story is about actually being a pop star in a band,” the band’s frontman Noel Gallagher explained.

 The band used a brick-layering production technique which makes the record sound loud.
 The singer’s voice is well-mixed with the instruments, the listener feels like it’s coming directly from the guitar strings.

 A record that aged well

 After many very public fallouts between the band’s members (and brothers) Liam and Noel Gallagher, Oasis finally split in 2009.

-Their music influenced a new wave of bands such as Maroon 5 and Arctic Monkeys.
-Their songs continue to get airplay, and often make “1990’s best” charts.
+Their music influenced a new wave of bands, such as Maroon 5 and Arctic Monkeys.
+Their songs continue to get airplay, and often make the “1990’s best” charts.
 25 years after its release, (What’s The Story) Morning Glory? rightfully holds a seat amongst the great British records of the twentieth century.